-This ancient, possibly evil willow tree residing in Old Forest has various magical powers, including the ability to move its trunk and roots, and to induce sleep to trap bypassers.
-These doors serve as the entrance to the dwarven mountain lair of Moria.
+ENTRANCE TO "THE CAVE" Voldemort hid Slytherin's Lock et.
+It is very difficult to find, and preventative spells and measures were placed by Voldemort to ensure that others would have a hard time entering.
+The entrance is also guarded by a lake containing Inferi, which are zombie- These doors serve as the entrance to the dwarven mountain lair of Moria.
 They are difficult to find and enter, since they are only visible in moonlight.
-The inscription of the doors presents a riddle: "Speak friend and enter."
-After a few tries, Gandalf solves the riddle by speaking the Elvish word for "friend."
+The inscription of the doors presents a riddle: "Sseak friend and enter.".
+After a few tries, Gandalf solves the riddle by speaking the Elvish word for "friend.".
 The Doors are guarded by a lake containing the Watcher in the Water, a tentacled sea monster.